fabricionaweb/un.recyclarr/README.md

 The yml files are located in the plugin folders, so it does persists after reboot.
 This is the normal practice for plugins.

-You need to add your yml files to `/boot/config/plugins/un.recyclarr/configs` folder. _Future versions will have a interface to upload/edit this files_
+You can create, delete and edit using the interface.
+The yml files is stored at `/boot/config/plugins/un.recyclarr/configs` folder.
 You can have multiple files like:

 - `sonarr-tv.yml`
 - `sonarr-anime.yml`
 - `radarr.yml`

 It will make use of the [directory config](https://recyclarr.dev/wiki/file-structure#config-directory) and `recyclarr sync` will go through all the files.

+Or you can run just one by passing the **yml file name** to `recyclarr sync [service]`.
+Using the files above as example:

+- `recyclarr sync sonarr-tv`
+- `recyclarr sync sonarr-anime`
+- `recyclarr sync sonarr-radarr`

 ### Secrets (optional)